Seb Sanders: Career

 In the 2007 championship season Seb Sanders shared the British flat racing Champion Jockey's title with Jamie Spencer.
 On the final day of the season at Doncaster, their seasonal totals finished level at 190-190, when Spencer won the last race of the season.
 The following year, Sanders added two more Group 1 successes to his tally with Kingsgate Native in the Golden Jubilee Stakes and Look Here winning the Oaks at Epsom.
 Sanders' last British Group 1 victory came for Sir Mark Prescott in the Cheveley Park Stakes with Hooray.
 In the same year, he won the Qatar Derby with Beethoven.
 In his later career, Sanders was noted for struggling with weight and notably at Goodwood he rode a race not wearing boots.

 Retirement

 Sanders took a hiatus from racing in Britain in 2016.
 Later, he would be revealed as a work rider for Godolphin at Charlie Appleby's yard in Newmarket.
 Alongside his work riding, Sanders is a member of the Sky Sports Racing broadcast team.
-In 2022, Sanders returned to ride in the Ledger Legends race at Doncaster.
+In 2022, Sanders returned to ride in the Leger Legends race at Doncaster.